 - Cannibal Clan: Doyle finds himself on the menu for a family of demons (quite Affably Evil) whose traditions state that it's proper to eat the bride's ex-husband's brain for dinner at the bachelor party.

 - Description Cut: Cordelia is being bored senseless by her date's tales of his financial wizardry.
 "I mean in November they were trading at 6 cents.
 So, you know what I did?
 I sold at 6 and 1/8 of a cent!
 6 and 1/8.
 Can you imagine anything more exciting then that?"
 Cut to Doyle and Angel fighting a nest of vampires.

-- Foot Dragging Divorcee: Doyle's wife shows up with her new fiancÚ so that she can finalize their divorce.
+- Foot-Dragging Divorcee: Doyle's wife shows up with her new fiancé so that she can finalize their divorce.
 Doyle is naturally mopey, since the only reason she left him was because he found out he was half-demon.
 Except that it turns out the new guy is also a demon, forcing Doyle to confront the fact that no, it was his own angsty reaction to the news that drove her away.
 And then it's inverted as Doyle finally comes around to blessing the new union, only for Harry's fiancee to try to eat his brains.

 - Gender-Blender Name: Harry = Harriet.